 Glimpse the future and get inspired!

-Maker Faire Tulsa is an award-winning, family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability, and making of all kinds.
-In 2021, Fab Lab Tulsa celebrates its ninth maker faire anniversary and takes pride in being one of the longest continuously running faires in the world!
+Maker Faire Tulsa is an award-winning, family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability and making of all kinds.
+In 2021, Fab Lab Tulsa celebrates our ninth maker faire anniversary.

 Whether as hobbyists or professionals, makers are creative, resourceful and curious, developing projects that demonstrate how they can interact with the world around them.
 Maker Faire Tulsa highlights Tulsa’s own Do-It-Yourself (DIY) mindset.

 Maker Faire Tulsa is an outreach program of Fab Lab Tulsa, a non-profit makerspace located in the Kendall-Whittier neighborhood of Tulsa.
 Fab Lab Tulsa provides education, community, workforce and business programming that teaches innovation, design-thinking, problem-solving and change-making, together with open and equitable access to 21st Century digital fabrication tools, equipment and technology.